FilipMalczak/vent/README.md

 - [x] compacting (creating new page)
 - [x] querying
 - [x] deleting an object
-- [ ] full HTTP API with client (passes VentDbTck, no support for VentQueryTck yet)
+- [x] full HTTP API with client
 - [x] TCK (Total Constraints Kit; basically, test suite for API, appliable to any client)
+- [ ] proper cleanup of TODOs, code smells, maybe some additional tests (WIP)

 > TODO: I think that TemporalService + implementations deserve their own modules; I need to think that through later.